Best insurance stocks to invest in 2026

 Allianz (DE:ALV)

-The company's core business encompasses property-casualty insurance products including motor liability, accident, fire and property, legal expense, credit, and travel insurance for private and corporate customers.
-The Life/Health segment provides annuities, endowment and term insurance, unit-linked and investment-oriented products, private and supplemental health, and long-term care insurance.
-Through its asset management operations, including Allianz Global Investors and PIMCO, the company manages approximately €2.2 trillion in assets under management, making it one of the world's largest asset managers.
+The company's core business encompasses property-casualty insurance products including motor liability, accident, fire and property, and travel insurance for customers.
+The Life/Health segment provides annuities, endowment and term insurance, unit-linked products, supplemental health, and long-term care insurance solutions globally today.
+Through its asset management operations including Allianz Global Investors and PIMCO, the company manages significant assets making it a leading global manager.

 Allianz financial statements